Vietnam.vn - Nền tảng quảng bá Việt Nam

 The official emphasized: "The possibility of holding a Korea-US-Japan Summit this summer in Washington is being discussed."

-If realized, this would be the first time the leaders of the three countries have met for a specific purpose rather than on the sidelines of a multilateral conference.
+If realized, this would be the first time the three countries' leaders have met for a specific purpose rather than on the sidelines of a multilateral conference.

-A day earlier, when meeting with President Yoon Suk Yeol and Prime Minister Kishida on the sidelines of the Group of Seven (G7) Summit in Hiroshima, Japan, President Biden proposed holding this event.
+A day earlier, when meeting with President Yoon Suk Yeol and Prime Minister Kishida on the sidelines of the G7 Summit in Hiroshima, Japan, President Biden proposed holding this event.

-Washington, Seoul and Tokyo have been strengthening trilateral cooperation to deal with growing challenges stemming from North Korea's nuclear program as well as China's military and economic assertiveness.
+Washington, Seoul and Tokyo have been stepping up trilateral cooperation to deal with growing challenges stemming from North Korea's nuclear program and China's military and economic assertiveness.

 On the same day, South Korean Deputy Defense Minister Shin Beom-chul ruled out the possibility of Japan joining the nuclear consultation group between South Korea and the US to strengthen nuclear deterrence against military threats from North Korea.